openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	// Code omitted for clarity ...

-	ofNoFill(); // If you omit this and leave ofFill(), all the shapes will be filled! ofSetLineWidth(2); // Try playing with the value
+	ofNoFill(); // If you omit this and leave ofFill(), all the shapes will be filled! ofSetLineWidth(2); // A higher number will render thicker lines

 	// Code omitted for clarity ...

 Okay, so you've got the recipes for some basic shapes down.
-Before we start putting those snippets of code to some creative uses, there's one more line of code that you should add, [`ofEnableAntiAliasing`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAntiAliasing "ofEnableAntiAliasing Documentation Page").
-You might have noticed that your outlines (and ofLines) look a bit blocky.
-The lines look like paths of jagged pixels.
+Before we start putting those snippets of code to some creative uses, there's one more line of code that you should add, [`ofEnableAntiAliasing()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAntiAliasing "ofEnableAntiAliasing Documentation Page").
+You may have noticed that your outlines (and ofLines) look a bit blocky, like paths of jagged pixels.
 We can smooth out these pixels using an anti-aliasing technique.
-Luckily, you don't have to do anything other than add `ofEnableAntiAliasing();` to your `setup` function, and poof, smoother lines.
+Simply add `ofEnableAntiAliasing()` to your `setup` function, and poof, smoother lines.
 (If you want to understand what's happening under the hood, check out the wiki on [anti-aliasing](http://en.wikipedia.org/wiki/Spatial_anti-aliasing "Wiki on spatial anti-aliasing").

 ![Anti-aliasing](images/intrographics_antialiasing.png "Line with and without anti-aliasing")
 ![Basic Shapes](images/intrographics_basicshapes.png "Basic shapes with and without a fill")